Mile run: History

 Filbert Bayi of Tanzania became Africa's first world record holder over the distance in 1975, although New Zealander John Walker further broke Bayi's record a few months later to become the first man under 3:50 minutes for the event.
 The 1980s were highlighted by the rivalry between British runners Sebastian Coe and Steve Ovett, who improved the record five times between them, including two records at the Oslo Dream Mile race.
-Noureddine Morceli brought the mile record back into African hands in 1993 and Morocco's Hicham El Guerrouj set the current record of 3:43.13, which has stood since 1999.
-On the men's side, the fastest mile run since Hicham El Guerrouj's 3:43.13 in 1999 was Jakob Ingebrigtsen's 3:43.73 at the 2023 Bowerman Mile at the Prefontaine Classic & Diamond League Final.
+Noureddine Morceli brought the mile record back into African hands in 1993 and Morocco's Hicham El Guerrouj set a world record of 3:43.13, which has stood from 1999 to 2026.

 Mile run contests remain a key feature of many annual track and field meetings, including recreational, high school, and collegiate meets.

 In the United States, particularly in many high school (NFHS) competitions, the 1600 meters is a substitute for the mile run.

 On the professional level, races such as the Wanamaker Mile at the Millrose Games, the Dream Mile at the Bislett Games, the British Emsley Carr Mile, and the Bowerman Mile at the Prefontaine Classic are among the most prominent.
 Aside from track races, mile races are also occasionally contested in cross country running, and mile runs on the road include the Fifth Avenue Mile in New York City.
 However, in high school and collegiate cross country running, races are often measured in kilometers, with 5K and 8K being the most common.

 In 2019, World Athletics President and former athlete Sebastian Coe organized the World Athletics Heritage Mile Night in Monaco, which brought together eleven mile world record holders, either indoors or outdoors: Ron Delany, Michel Jazy, Jim Ryun, Filbert Bayi, Paola Pigni-Cacchi, John Walker, Eamonn Coghlan, Coe, Steve Cram, Noureddine Morceli, and Hicham El Guerrouj.
-The event posthumously honored Roger Bannister and Diane Leather Charles, who were the first to break the four minute and five minute mile barriers, for men and women respectively.
+The event posthumously honored Roger Bannister and Diane Leather Charles, who were the first to break the four-minute and five-minute mile barriers, for men and women respectively.

 In February 2025, it was announced that the mile run would be revived at the 2026 Commonwealth Games, replacing the 1500 metres.

 In June 2025, in a special event organized by Nike, Faith Kipyegon attempted to become the first woman to break four minutes for the mile.
 She fell 6.91 seconds short with an unadjusted time of 4:06.91.
 Given the use of male pacemakers, the event was not record eligible.

 Records

-Morocco's Hicham El Guerrouj (left) is the world record holder for the outdoor mile.
+Morocco's Hicham El Guerrouj (left) was the world record holder for the outdoor mile from 1999 until 2026.

+Josh Kerr is the current record holder.